-Stephen comes to our administrative team with experience working as a paraeducator, teacher assistant, after care programs, and school administration.
+Stephen comes to our team with experience working as a paraeducator, teacher assistant, after care programs, and school administration.
 Stephen loved working with children and helping them grow as a individual and helping them reach their highest potential.

 When Stephen isn’t at school, you will usually find him at a basketball sport or soccer field playing his favorite sports.
 Stephen loves to be active and stay busy.

 Kayt Gagneux, M.Ed.

 Kayt Gagneux graduated from the University of New Hampshire with a Masters of Education in 2018.
 She has nearly 10 years experience in the field of education.
 In addition, Kayt has extensive experience with trauma informed care and attachment, and is a certified Trust Based Relational Intervention (TBRI) specialist and a MANDT certified instructor and practitioner.